Cynaroside: Natural occurrences

 It can be found in dandelion (the highest concentration in the flowers, but also in the roots) and in Cynara scolymus (artichoke).

-Metabolism

-Flavone 7-O-beta-glucosyltransferase adds a glucose to luteolin.
+Biosynthesis and metabolism

+Flavone 7-O-beta-glucosyltransferase, characterised from parsley, forms the glucoside of the flavone, luteolin.

+The glucose unit is transferred from uridine diphosphate glucose, with uridine diphosphate (UDP) as byproduct.

 A cynaroside 7-O-glucosidase has been identified in the artichoke.